 Setting a proper table can be hard to get right under normal circumstances but special occasions, like religious holidays, can be trickier.
 The Passover Seder is more than a festive meal.
 It is a journey back in history, a reaffirmation of Jewish identity, and a passing of Jewish traditions on to the next generation.
 Participants will spend many hours at the table, retelling the story of the Exodus, following a prescribed set of prayers, and eating symbolic foods.

 Creative thought and positive energy should be invested when setting the table for such a special occasion.
-Holidays like Passover bring families together around the dinner table, which makes setting a nice one important.
+Since holidays like Passover bring families together around the dinner table, which makes setting a nice one important.

 What Is a Haggadah?